iwastestinh/antifurry/README.md

 If there are missing files for the selfhost guide then please make an Issue

-# Add it to your bot
+# Adding it to your bot
 1. Just copy the if statements in the on_message event to your on_message event
 2. You're done.